JuliaActors/Actors.jl/docs/src/examples/prod_cons.md

 This [classic problem](https://en.wikipedia.org/wiki/Producer–consumer_problem) describes producers and consumers sharing a buffer with a given capacity.
 A producer produces an item at a time, puts it into the buffer and starts again.
 At the same time consumers are consuming the items (i.e. removing them from the buffer).
 The problem ist to make sure that a producer won't add items to the buffer if it is full and that a consumer won't try to remove them from an empty buffer.

 The solution for a producer is to go to sleep if the buffer is full.
-The next time, a consumer removes an item from the buffer, the buffer notifies the stalled producer, who then starts to replenish the buffer again.
-In the same way, the consumer can go to waiting if it finds the buffer empty.
+The next time a consumer removes an item from the buffer, the buffer notifies the stalled producer, who then starts to replenish the buffer again.
+In the same way the consumer can go to waiting if he finds the buffer empty.
 The next time a producer delivers an item, the buffer notifies the waiting consumer.

 We implement this problem with three kinds of actors for store, producer and consumer.